El Bananero: Videos

-Among his popular content are the "Trailerazos," which are videos in trailer format that parody famous Hollywood movies, including El Hombre Que araña ("The Man Who Scratches," spoofing Spider-Man), Harry el Sucio Potter ("Harry The Dirty Potter," parodying Harry Potter) and El Impotente Hulk ("The Impotent Hulk," parodying The Incredible Hulk).
+Among his popular content are the "Trailerazos," which are videos in trailer format that parody famous Hollywood movies, including El Hombre que Araña ("The Man Who Scratches," spoofing Spider-Man), Harry el Sucio Potter ("Dirty Harry Potter," satirizing Harry Potter) and El Impotente Hulk ("The Impotent Hulk," parodying The Incredible Hulk), among many others.

 The Iván el Trolazo Trailerazo (parodying the animated series He-Man) led to a lawsuit by Mattel, which shut down El Bananero's YouTube channel.
 He opened another channel which reached a million subscribers in 2016.
-His videos often show sexual organs, which led to their frequent removal by YouTube.
+His videos often show genitals, which has led to their frequent removal by YouTube.
 His videos have been re-uploaded with censors.

 In January 2015, El Bananero surprised his followers by posting a photograph with one of the most popular pornstars of the time, Mia Khalifa.
 He then uploaded a video for his channel called Mia Khalifa vs. La Muñeca Psicótica System (Mia Khalifa vs. the Psychotic Doll System).